ellisonbg/py4science/book/getting_started.rst

    Out[17]: 'HELLO WORLD'

-Now we no longer get the ``NameError`` when we print the ``hellostr`` variable, because it was defined in our local namespace when we ran the script.
+Now we no longer get the ``NameError`` when we print the ``hellostr`` variable, because IPython placed it in our local namespace when we ran the script.
 There are lots of useful command options to run, notably ``-i`` to run a script in the context of the local namespace, ``-t`` to print timing information, ``-d`` to run under the debugger and